List of footballers with 500 or more Premier League appearances

-Gareth Barry has the most Premier League appearances.

-James Milner is the only active Premier League player with over 500 appearances.
+James Milner is the player with the most Premier League appearances in history.

 Since the Premier League's formation at the start of the 1992–93 season, 13 players have accrued 500 or more appearances in the Premier League.
 The first player to reach the milestone was midfielder Gary Speed, in representation of Leeds United, Everton, Newcastle United and Bolton Wanderers; his 500th match was Bolton's 4–0 win over West Ham United on 9 December 2006.
 Speed held the record for most appearances until 14 February 2009, when goalkeeper David James played his 536th match, for Portsmouth against his former team Manchester City.
 James ended with 572 appearances, a record which was broken by Ryan Giggs on 14 May 2011, having played all of his matches for Manchester United.
 On 25 September 2017, Gareth Barry broke Giggs' record by playing his 633rd match, West Bromwich Albion's 2–0 loss at Arsenal.
-At the time of breaking the record, Barry ranked 8th in English top division appearances since the Second World War, trailing Giggs in 6th (672 total top division appearances) and six other players.
 Barry is the youngest of the 13 players to have achieved the feat.

 Giggs (Manchester United), Steven Gerrard, and Jamie Carragher (both Liverpool) are the only three players to have achieved the accolade of 500+ Premier League appearances exclusively for one club.
-James Milner plays for his sixth club, which is the most of anyone in the "500 Club".
+James Milner played for six clubs, which is the most of anyone in the "500 Club".
 Emile Heskey and David James each played for five Premier League clubs on their way to over 500 Premier League games.
 The only player from outside the United Kingdom to play 500 Premier League games is Australian goalkeeper Mark Schwarzer, for Middlesbrough, Fulham, Chelsea and Leicester City.

 Of the still active players in the Premier League, Jordan Henderson is closest to joining the "500 Club".
-The Brentford midfielder has 431 Premier League appearances as of 15 July 2025 (71 for Sunderland and 360 for Liverpool).
-Burnley's Kyle Walker is next with 410 matches played in the Premier League.
+The Chelsea midfielder has 463 Premier League appearances as of 24 May 2026 (71 for Sunderland, 360 for Liverpool and 31 for Brentford).

 List of players

 Players are initially listed by number of appearances.
 If number of appearances are equal, the players are then listed chronologically by the year of first appearance.
 Current Premier League players and their current clubs are shown in bold.

-Statistics were updated as of 25 October 2025.
+Statistics were updated as of 24 May 2026.